nalarkin/cryptox/README.md

 9-4: learning SASS

-9-5 : learning react redux  for state management
+9-5 : learning react redux  for state management, started learning tailwind for css

+9-6 : migrated site from using sass to using tailwind exclusively, added redux example counter to website